 The easiest way to describe shampoo is to think of it as a detergent for your hair and scalp.
 It contains detergents and surfactants – chemicals that produce lather and cleanse oil and dirt from your hair.

-While most shampoos include a nice-sized list of ingredients, water makes up 70 to 80 percent of their entire formula.
-The rest consists of cleaning agents, oils, anti-dandruff agents, etc. But the agents are typically mild.
+While most shampoos include a nice-sized list of ingredients, water makes up 70-80% of their entire formula.
+The rest consists of cleaning agents, oils, anti-dandruff agents, etc., but the agents are typically mild.

 - Do you need to shampoo every day?